 “I have a dream too of one day having a Birmingham Biblical Art Center.
 Perhaps someone in the next generation will start one.
 I dream of a fast train coming from Atlanta to see our wonderful art museum, the civil rights museum, our beautiful mountains and countryside and lastly a biblical art museum.”

 The world-wide COVID-19 pandemic created an opportunity for Miriam to move to the Cumberland Plateau in Crossville, Tennessee to live with her son, Frank, and grandchildren.
 “I’m looking forward to painting and exploring the beautiful scenery and people of my new home in the Highlands of Tennessee.”

 The Artist's Studio

-For over forty years, Miriam’s art studio in her home has served as creative space, art gallery, and archival storage space for her work.
+For over forty years, Miriam’s art studio in her Birmingham home has served as creative space, art gallery, and archival storage space for her work.
 And the studio itself has been the both the subject of and inspiration for many of Miriam’s art.
 It was flooded twice, repainted many times and visited by friends, family, and collectors through the decades.

 Following Miriam’s relocation to Crossville, Tennessee to live with her son, Frank, and grandchildren, a new studio is being built with a studio, small gallery and storage space for her work.
 We look forward to sharing images of this new space soon.